Ishant2004/chat_website/README.md

 # Chat_Website
-It's a chat application build with MERN Stack.
+- It's a chat application build with MERN Stack.
+- It uses socket.io library for low-latency communication between client and server.

 ## Installation Guide